 We have been able to invest millions in upgrading Halo Centres.
 In Wales we recently opened the doors to our new Bridgend Life Centre, and have been upgrading facilities across Bridgend County.
 In Herefordshire we gave Hereford Leisure Pool a complete makeover and we're now working on Hereford Leisure Centre, and our facilities in Leominster and Ross-on-Wye.
 This commitment to excellence is reflected in our accreditation from Quest (the leisure sector's equivalent of OFSTED).
 All of our Centres are rated 'Highly Commended' or 'Excellent' by Quest.

 "This would not be possible without you, and your commitment to your own good health…"

 Of course all these developments are made possible by our proud partnership with both the Council in Herefordshire and Bridgend County Borough and our wonderful Board of Trustees.
 We know our continued success and growth would not be possible without their support, and the hard work and dedication of everyone on our teams across our centres.
 But most of all it would not be possible without you.
 Your commitment to yours and your family's health, happiness and wellbeing is what drives every new initiative, and every new development.
 So keep coming through our doors and telling us how you feel…

 Our Committment to the Welsh speaking community

 We do everything we can to communicate with our users who are Welsh speakers from providing our joining information, pricing, website, newsletters, timetables, annual reports, internal and external signage in both Welsh and English.
 Click here to see our current Welsh Language Policy.
-We are also working on embracing the new Welsh Language Standards
+We are also working on embracing Welsh Language Standards relating to social media

 Our Annual Reports